redis/redis-doc/docs/data-types/streams.md

       8) "2"
 {{< /clients-example >}}

-Now that we've gotten 4 items out of a stream that only had 4 things in it, if we try to get more items, we'll get an empty array:
+Now that we've retrieved 4 items out of a stream that only had 4 entries in it, if we try to retrieve more items, we'll get an empty array:

-{{< clients-example stream_toturial xrange_empty >}}
+{{< clients-example stream_tutorial xrange_empty >}}
 > XRANGE race:france (1692632147973-0 + COUNT 2
 (empty array)
 {{< /clients-example >}}